IMAGE VIA JESSICA SHERIDAN | FLICKR

 Sprint the stone steps, bike the trails, or just grab a coffee from a nearby cafe and meander beneath the shade.
 This 410-acre urban park in Southwest Portland includes more than 10 walking trails that connect to attractions like the Oregon Zoo, Portland Japanese Garden, Hoyt Arboretum, and International Rose Test Garden.
 A portion of the Wildwood Trail (a whopping 30.2-mile trail) is one of the more popular picks for walkers and hikers alike.
 You can follow this trail to Hoyt Arboretum or simply walk far enough to catch glimpses of the Japanese garden.
 Your pick.

-Sometimes you only have a couple hours in a day to unplug and unwind.
-Solution?
-Take a brief stroll through Marquam Nature Park in Southwest Portland, where the towering trees and green-trimmed trails are sure to soothe your racing mind.
+When you only have a couple hours in a day to unplug and unwind, take a brief stroll through Marquam Nature Park in Southwest Portland, where the towering trees and green-trimmed trails are sure to soothe your racing mind.
 Plus, several trails are shorter than two miles, offering the quick reprieve you need from fast-paced, urban life.

 On a warm summer day, this Southeast Portland park comes to life with grass-covered sunbathers, giggling children, and locals roaming the trails.
 Take a brief walk on the path through the park, pop a squat beneath a tree for a quick nap, or bring a book to read beside the pond.
 Don’t forget to bring picnic fixings — you’ll want to stay awhile.

 Swap the StairMaster for an outdoor workout in Northeast Portland.
 This one includes a view, so you can bet it’s better than sweating away at the gym.
 Alameda Ridge is a gravel bar that was formed by a flood thousands of years ago.
-Today, this ridge is home to 11 public staircases — ranging from 30 to 127 steps — that make for one heck of a workout.
-Walk these steps through this scenic part of Portland while setting your calves (and lungs) on fire.
+Today, this ridge is home to 11 public staircases—ranging from 30 to 127 steps—that make for one heck of a workout.
+Walk these steps through this scenic part of Portland while setting your calves on fire.

 This natural area in Southwest Portland is bursting with native growth.
 Walk among tall Douglas firs, bushy cedar trees, and blossoming trillium flowers.
 Paved and unpaved trails pass through wooded areas and meadows alike.
 And with 36 acres to explore, you’ll want to visit this one a few times.

 Moss-trimmed trees.
 Gently sloping trails.
-Fallen logs that beckon you to climb them (though maybe you shouldn’t).
+Fallen logs that beckon you to climb them.
 Forest Park is Portland’s playground.
 Sprawling over Northwest Portland, it’s one of the largest urban parks in the country and, as one would guess, home to many, many trails.
 Run, walk, or (carefully) climb the fallen logs.
 You won’t believe you’re still in Portland.